Published on in CHOP News

 The majority of children were treated for genetic, congenital, neuromuscular, breathing and stomach illnesses, much different from the adult palliative population often dominated by cancer.
 About 20 percent of the children in the study had cancer.
 The study, “Pediatric Palliative Care Patients: A Prospective Multicenter Cohort Study,” was published online today in the journal Pediatrics and is the first cohort study to look at the characteristics and survival of children receiving end-of-life care.

-“This study provides a snapshot of who is being cared for by some of the leading hospital-based pediatric palliative care teams in the U.S. and Canada,” said lead author Chris Feudtner, MD, PhD, MPH, director of research for the Pediatric Advanced Care Team at The Children’s Hospital of Philadelphia.
+“This study provides a snapshot of who is being cared for by some of the leading hospital-based pediatric palliative care teams in the U.S. and Canada,” said lead author Chris Feudtner, MD, PhD, MPH, director of research for the Justin Michael Ingerman Center for Palliative Care team at The Children’s Hospital of Philadelphia.
 “This study highlights the differences between adults and children needing end-of-life care and should help instruct other hospitals looking to establish their own pediatric palliative care teams.”

 As the field of pediatric palliative care evolves, the creation of such an interdisciplinary team needs to account for the different patients they will serve.
 Palliative care teams need broad understanding of many underlying medical conditions and the ability to skillfully address the complex chronic illnesses in addition to the challenges of pain and symptom management, the authors said.
 The teams’ main objectives were to manage pain, improve communication among all parties involved in the patient’s care, support decision-making and help coordinate care.